Types of Braces in Hershey, PA

 • You want a discreet, nearly invisible treatment

-• You’re an adult or mature teen who can wear aligners 20–22 hours per day
+• You’re an adult or responsible teen who can wear aligners 20–22 hours per day

 • You want the flexibility to remove aligners for meals, brushing, and special occasions

-• You prefer smooth, metal-free appliances for maximum comfort
+• You prefer smooth appliances and attachments for maximum comfort

 Frequently Asked Questions

-Choosing the right orthodontic treatment is easier when you understand your options clearly.
-These FAQs address some of the most common concerns patients have when exploring metal braces, ceramic braces, and clear aligners, helping you make a confident, informed decision about your smile.
+Choosing the right orthodontic treatment is easier when you clearly understand your options.
+These FAQs address some of the most common questions about metal braces, ceramic braces, and clear aligners to help you make a confident, informed decision.

 Can clear aligners treat complex orthodontic cases?